 Sommerberg strasse 2

-Rombach & Haas does not have their own webshop as they sell their clocks mostly through other webshops and stores.
-A Google search will give you plenty of information of where you can find their work.
+Rombach & Haas does not have a webshop as they sell their clocks mostly through other webshops and stores.
+A Google search will give you plenty of information on where you can find their work.

 The German Black Forest Clock Museum

-Interesting to know: the university first was a school for clock makers.
-Then it evolved into a technology school and now it’s and IT school.
+Interesting to know: the university first was a school for clockmakers.
+Then it evolved into a technology school and now it's an IT school.

 Also interesting to know: the man who founded the museum, Robert Gerwig, has also designed the famous Schwarzwaldbahn, the “main road” that runs through the Black Forest.
 It's designed in such a way that no matter how many hairpin turns you make, you won't get nauseous or dizzy.